-Bridges and crowns are dental devices which are used to correct damaged or broken teeth.
-A bridge is a ceramic structure which is fitted in place of a missing or extracted tooth.
+Bridges and crowns are dental devices that are used to correct damaged or broken teeth.
+A bridge is a ceramic structure that is fitted in place of a missing or extracted tooth.
 It gives the exact appearance of a tooth and also functions like one.
-A crown, as the name suggests, is a cap which covers a tooth.
-It is used when the tooth is discolored, cracked or fractured.
+A crown, as the name suggests, is a cap that covers a tooth.
+It is used when the tooth is discolored, cracked, or fractured.

 A bridge is used to fill the gap between teeth when a tooth is removed.
-They are porcelain or ceramic structures and are fused with the help of crowns on either side in order to give them stability.
-Sometimes, a real tooth is used as a bridge.
+They are porcelain or ceramic structures and are fused with the help of crowns on either side to give them stability.
+Sometimes, a natural tooth is used as a bridge.
 Here are some of the advantages of getting a dental bridge:

 - It fills the gap left by missing teeth.